zdmytryszyn/py-taxi-service-user-form-and-validation/README.md

 1. Implement:
     - `Create`, `Delete` views for `Driver`,
 2. On the driver list page create a button that leads to the driver creation page.
 3. Create a driver's license update page.
-The form on this page must check that
+The form - `DriverLicenseUpdateForm` on this page must check that license:
-license:
     - Consist only of 8 characters
     - First 3 characters are uppercase letters
     - Last 5 characters are digits